 Starting the buying and selling process

 Getting started can be a difficult step to take.
-Here’s some vital steps to follow:
+A guide to selling a house can help point you in the right direction.
+Here are some vital steps to follow:

 - Invite a few local estate agents to value your home, ask how they’d market your property